-Trowel arms (Figure 64) can be damaged by rough handling (i.e. dropping the trowel), or by striking exposed plumbing, rebar, or other objects during operation.
+Trowel arms (Figure 65) can be damaged by rough handling such as dropping the trowel, or by striking exposed plumbing, rebar or other objects while in operation.
 A bent trowel arm will prevent smooth, fluid rotation of the blades.
-If bent trowel arms are suspected, examine them for straightness as follows.
+If bent trowel arms are suspected, examine them for straightness as shown below.

-Figure 64.
+Figure 65.
 Trowel Arm

-1. Place the trowel arm on a thick, steel plate, granite slab, or any other surface which is true and flat (Figure 65).
+Place the trowel arm on a thick, steel plate, granite slab, or any other surface which is true and flat (Figure 66).

-Figure 65.
+Figure 66.
 Trowel Arm Inspection

-- Check each of the six sides of the trowel arm hex section (Figure 65).
-A feeler gauge of .004 inch (0.10 mm) should not pass between the test surface and the flat of the trowel arm at any point along its length on the test surface. - 3.
+- Check each of the six sides of the trowel arm hex section (Figure 66).
+A feeler gauge of .004 inch (0.10 mm) should not pass between the flat of the trowel arm and the test surface along its length on the test surface. - 3.
 As the flat hex section rests on the test surface, use a feeler gauge of .005 inch (0.127 mm) to check the clearance between the round shaft section and the test surface.
 Rotate the arm to each of the flat hex sections and check the clearance between the round shaft and the test surface.
 The clearance between the round shaft and the test surface should be identical for each hex section.
+See Figure 66.

-See Figure 65. - 4.
-Replace any bent or uneven trowel arms.
+4. Replace any bent or uneven trowel arms.